G-Research/fsharp-formatting-conventions/README.md

 ## Formatting computation expressions

-[Computation expressions](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions) should be formatted with the computation expression builder keyword on a new line, indented one place, *except* for the specific case of the `async` builder being used as the first line of a function definition (not a variable definition).
+[Computation expressions](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions) should be formatted with the computation expression builder keyword on a new line, indented one place.

 ```fsharp
 let items =